/**

 Why Characters Aren’t Enough

-Our character tokenizer works, but has serious problems at scale.
+Our character tokenizer works — but fails at scale.

 Problem 1: Long Sequences